Research on the use of individual-based models (IBMs) for

 coffee monoculture did not.
 See the Publications and Products page.

 interactions and non-consumptive effects emerge.
-TMIIs and NCEs are exciting
+TMIIs and NCEs are exciting areas of ecological

 research because they illustrate the effects of individual adaptive behavior